 "My favorite musical memory is from when I performed in the premiere of Ola Gjeilo’s To the East and to the West at Carnegie Hall.
 I was singing with an organization that is very near and dear to my heart, with my one of favorite conductors and teachers by my side in the choir, and I just remember feeling so incredibly lucky in that moment.
 It truly changed my life."

 Do you have any special talents or interests outside of music?

-"I really really really love to cook—like a lot--especially for my family and friends.
-I also sometimes do embroidery when I have the time and I could spend all day sitting and reading in the sun."
+"I really really really love to cook—like a lot--especially for my family and friends."

 Who is your favorite composer?